bitcoin-dot-org/Bitcoin.org/en/full-node.md

 You will be prompted for your user password.
 Provide it to continue.
 Afterwards, the following text will be displayed:

-     Stable Channel of bitcoin-qt and bitcoind for Ubuntu, and their dependencies More info: https://launchpad.net/~bitcoin/+archive/ubuntu/bitcoin
+     Stable Channel of bitcoin-qt and bitcoind for Ubuntu, and their dependencies

+     Note that you should prefer to use the official binaries, where possible, to limit trust in Launchpad/the PPA owner.

+     No longer supports precise, due to its ancient gcc and Boost versions.
+     More info: https://launchpad.net/~bitcoin/+archive/ubuntu/bitcoin
      Press [ENTER] to continue or ctrl-c to cancel adding it

 Press enter to continue.
 The following text (with some variations) will be displayed and you will be returned to the command line prompt: